trebol-ecommerce/trebol-backend-monolith/README.md

 ## Compiling

-* Run `mvn clean generate-sources install` on the root directory.
+* Run `mvn clean install` on the root directory.

 ## Running / Deploying

+### Without compiling

-* If you edited the `/src/main/resources/application.properties` file, you can do `mvn spring-boot:run` to run with those settings
-* If you use different profiles, add the option `-Dspring.profiles.active=%profilename%` using the filename suffix e.g. 'dev'
+If you edited the `/src/main/resources/application.properties` file, you can do `mvn spring-boot:run` on the root directory to run the app with those settings.
+If you use different profiles, prepend the option `-Dspring-boot.run.arguments="--spring.profiles.active=%profilename%"` using the filename suffix e.g. 'dev'

+### After compiling

+By default, the `.war` file is dropped inside `/target`.
+You can run it with `java -jar trebol-backend-rest-api-%version%.war` (make sure to replace `%version%` correctly).
+And like above, you can attach a specific Spring profile adding the parameter `--spring.profiles.active=local` at the end.